 If your child does not have serious symptoms, contact your provider before coming to the emergency room.
 If you don't have a provider, you can call OHSU at 833-647-8222 with questions, 8 a.m. to 8 p.m. seven days a week.
 You can also visit 211info.org or call 211.

 RSV, also called respiratory syncytial virus, infects the nose, throat and lungs.
 About 2 million children under 5 get it each year.
 Most children have had an RSV infection by age 2.

 In babies and young children, RSV is the top cause of serious lung disease, such as pneumonia and bronchiolitis.

 RSV is usually most common in fall and winter.
-This year it began spreading in late summer.
+Last year it began spreading in late summer.

 How RSV spreads